apache/echarts-handbook/contents/en/best-practice/chart-specificatio/bar/grouped-bar.md

 </iframe>

-## Suggestion Using Grouped Bar Chart
+## Suggestion for Using Grouped Bar Chart

 1. The difficulty of chart reading will be tremendous if there are many series in one group.
 Therefore, we suggest you use a stacked bar chart rather than a grouped bar chart in this situation.